Pediatric Cancer Care

 As a COG member, UMass Memorial Children’s Medical Center can offer children the same innovative cancer treatments available at such renowned institutions as Dana Farber, Memorial Sloan-Kettering Cancer Center and the St. Jude Children’s Research Hospital – but in a convenient, closer-to-home location.
 If a COG research trial isn’t currently active at UMass Memorial, we can get it here if it’s appropriate.

 Pediatric Cancer Services

-Our army of experts provides diagnosis and treatment for all pediatric blood disorders and malignancies.
+We provide diagnosis and treatment for all pediatric blood disorders and malignancies.
 Our focus is on the most advanced medical care combined with the best emotional support for your child and your family.
 The “family” that surrounds your child includes expertly trained and experienced specialists, including: